-(b) Board of directors of non registered persons or companies include conflicting fiduciary duties owed to the company and to a registered firm or client, possible receipt of inside information and conflicting demands on the representative's time.
+(b) Board of directors of non-registered persons or companies

+Section 4.1 does not apply to registered individuals who act as directors of unregistered firms.
+However, material conflicts of interest can arise when a registered individual serves on a board of directors.
+Examples include conflicting fiduciary duties owed to the company and to a registered firm or client, possible receipt of inside information and conflicting demands on the representative's time.